IceHe/lib/books/fundamentals-of-software-architecture.md

 ![pipeline-architecture-characteristics-ratings.jpeg](_images/fundamentals-of-software-architecture/pipeline-architecture-characteristics-ratings.jpeg)

-TODO 配图
+**Best Overall Cost and Simplicity**

-Overall cost and simplicity combined with modularity are the primary strengths of the pipeline architecture style.
+_Overall cost and simplicity combined with modularity are the primary strengths of the pipeline architecture style._

+**Medium Architecture modularity**

+_Architecture modularity is achived through the separation of concerns_ _between the various filter types and transformers._
+_Any of these filters can be modified or replace without impacting the other filters._

+**Medium Deployability and Testability**

+……

+**Low Elasticity and Scalability**

+Primarily due to monolithic deployments.

+**Low Available**

+Pipeline architecture **don't support fault tolerance** due to monolithic deployments and lack of **architectural modularity**.

+_If one small part of a pipeline architecture causes an out-of-memory condition to occur,_ _the entire application unit is impacted and crashes._

+Furthermore, overall availability is impacted due to the high **mean time to recovery ( MTTR )** _usually experienced by most monolithic applications,_ _with startup times ranging anywhere from 2 minutes for smaller applications,_ _up to 15 minutes or more for most large applications._

 ## C12.
 Microkernel Architecture Style